-Summary of First Quarter Activities
+Summary of Second Quarter Activities

-During the first quarter, the Company signed an earn-in agreement with Aurico Metals Inc. ("Aurico"), a wholly owned subsidiary of Centerra Gold Inc. to acquire up to a 75% interest in the Kliyul and Redton copper-gold porphyry projects in British Columbia.

-Subsequent to end of the quarter, the Company announced that it had renegotiated the option terms with Aurico such that all or part of the required \$500,000 exploration required for the Kliyul and Redton projects could be deferred until 2022.
+During the second quarter, the Company renegotiated its earn-in agreement with Aurico Metals Inc. ("Aurico"), on the Kliyul and Redton copper-gold porphyry projects in British Columbia such that all or part of the required \$500,000 exploration required for the Kliyul and Redton projects could be deferred until 2021.